PanJiaChen/vue-element-admin-site/docs/guide/essentials/router-and-nav.md

 The other configurations are no different from the [vue-router](https://router.vuejs.org/en/) official, so check the documentation for yourself.

 ::: warning
-There is one thing to be careful about is that the 404 page must be the last to load, if it is declared in constantRouterMap.
+There is one thing to be careful about is that the 404 page must be the last to load, if it is declared in constantRoutes.
 Later declared pages will be blocked to 404, see the details of the problem: [addRoutes when you've got a wildcard route for 404s does not work](https://github.com/vuejs/vue-router/issues/1176)
 :::

 ## Sidebar